 - In Spoon, expand the General folder and add a Transformation job entry.

 - Draw a hop between the File Exists and the Transformation job entries.

 - Double-click the Transformation job entry to open its edit properties dialog box.

 - Select the Specify by name and directory option.
 Click Select a transformation to run from the current repository button.
 The Select repository object window opens.

 - Expand the repository tree to find your sample transformation.
 Select it and click OK.

 - Save your job as Sample Job.

-- Click Run icon in the toolbar.
-When the Run Options window appears, choose Local environment type and click Run.
+- Click Run Job.
+When the Execute a Job dialog box appears, choose Local Execution and click Launch.
 The Execution Results panel should open showing you the job metrics and log information for the job execution.